 - Lit. among whom are

-14 Remind them of these things, solemnly charging them before God6 not to wrangle over mere words, which is utterly useless and only leads to the ruin of the hearers.
+14 Remind our people of these things, solemnly charging them before God6 not to wrangle over mere words, which is utterly useless and only leads to the ruin of the hearers.
 15 Make every effort to present yourself to God as one who is tested and proven, a worker who needn’t be ashamed, properly handling7 the message of the truth.
-16 But avoid profane babblings, for it will only lead to more ungodliiness,8 17 and their empty talk will spread like gangrene.
-Among these are Hymenaeus and Philetus, 18 who have strayed from the truth, declaring that the resurrection has already taken place and thus overthrowing the faith of some.
+16 But avoid profane babblings, for they will only lead to more ungodliness,8 17 and their empty talk will spread like gangrene.
+Among them are Hymenaeus and Philetus, 18 who have strayed from the truth, declaring that the resurrection has already taken place, thereby overthrowing the faith of some.
 19 Nevertheless, the firm foundation of God still stands, having this seal: “The Lord knows those who belong to him,”9 and, “Let everyone who names the name of the Lord depart from unrighteousness.”

 20 Now in a great house there are not only vessels of gold and silver, but also of wood and clay; and some are for honorable use, while others are for dishonorable.
 21 Therefore if anyone cleanses himself from the latter,10 he will be a vessel for honorable use, set apart, helpful to the Master, and ready for every good work.

-22 Flee youthful lusts!
-Instead, pursue righteousness, faith, love, and peace, together with all who call11 on the Lord from a pure heart.
-23 But have nothing to do with foolish and ill-informed disputes,12 knowing that they only generate quarrels.
-24 And the Lord’s bond-servant must not be quarrelsome, but kind to all, able to teach, and patient when wronged, 25 with gentleness correcting those who stand in opposition, in hopes that God13 will grant them repentance leading to the knowledge of the truth, 26 and that they will come to their senses and escape the snare of the devil, having been taken14 captive by him to do his will.
+22 Flee youthful lusts, and instead pursue righteousness, faith, love, and peace, together with all who call11 on the Lord from a pure heart.
+23 But have nothing to do with foolish and ill-informed disputes,12 knowing that they will only generate quarrels.
+24 And the Lord’s bond-servant must not be quarrelsome; rather, he must be kind to all, able to teach, and patient when wronged, 25 with gentleness correcting those who stand in opposition, in hopes that God13 will grant them repentance leading to the knowledge of the truth, 26 and that they will come to their senses and escape the snare of the devil, having been taken14 captive by him to do his will.